jacqueline-kraus/MS4-anime-art/README.md

 - I want to be able to view products in my cart so that I can always be aware of what I am about to purchase and how much it will cost.
 - I want to be able to adjust the quantity of products in the cart so that I can delete or add more of the product.
 - I want to be able to delete products in my cart so that I can change my mind at any given time.
-- I want to be able to enter my payment information so that I can checkout quick and easy.
+- I want to be able to enter my payment information so that I can check out quickly and easily.
-- I want to be able to get an order confirmation after checkout so that I can double check that my data is correct.
+- I want to be able to get an order confirmation after checkout so that I can double-check that my data is correct.
-- I want to be able to receive an email confirmation so that I can keep track on my purchases and won't loose it.
+- I want to be able to receive an email confirmation so that I can keep track of my purchases and won't lose it.

 ## Structure of the website
-Anime Art is a responsive e-commerce website, so it is optimized for **all devices and screen sizes (desktop, mobile and tablet)**.
+Anime Art is a responsive e-commerce website, so it is optimized for **all devices and screen sizes (desktop, mobile, and tablet)**.

-It has an intuitive, user friendly interface with an easy to use **navigation bar** on top.
-From the **homepage** a user can choose directly which kind of products to check out and on the **about** page the user finds exlpanation about Anime Art and its products.On the products navigation menu item, a user has another way to find either all products or the products filtered by type.
+It has an intuitive, user-friendly interface with an easy to use **navigation bar** on top.
+From the **homepage** a user can choose directly which kind of products to check out and on the **about** page, the user finds an explanation about Anime Art and its products.
+On the products navigation menu item, a user has another way to find either all products or the products filtered by type.

 On the **account** menu item a user can **register or login**.
 When a user registers, a form has to be filled out and the user receives an email, which has to be confirmed before the account is created successfully.
 When a user is already logged in, the user has the possibility to view their **profile** or to **logout** of their account.

 When clicking on the shopping cart icon, the user is able to **view their shopping cart**, so what they are about to purchase.
 From the shopping cart, the user can purchase what is in the shopping cart by clicking on a button ("go to secure checkout") and filling out a form on the **checkout page**.
 The form contains input fields for shipping/billing information and card as a payment method.
-On this page the user can also review what they are about to purchase (in the order summary).
+On this page, the user can also review what they are about to purchase (in the order summary).

 When actually purchasing the product and the purchase was successful, the user will land on a "thank you" page with a summary of all information (user information and information of the product that was purchased).